liltom-eth/pi-pin/README.md

 2. Microphone:

    We are using [Adafruit I2S MEMS Microphone](https://www.adafruit.com/product/3421) as the microphone module, and the graph below shows how you wire the mic to a Raspberry Pi.
-The graph shows the mic wiring with a big Raspberry Pi but the GPIO header is same as the Raspberry Pi Zero we used in Pi Pin.
+The graph shows the mic wiring with a big Raspberry Pi but the GPIO header is the same as the Raspberry Pi Zero we used in Pi Pin.

    ![sensors_pi_i2s_bb.png](https://i.imgur.com/BRpojfD.png)